Accommodation / housing

 Most UG students live in a private room in or around the city centre or near the university’s Zernike Campus.
 Groningen municipality, University of Groningen and the Hanze University of Applied Sciences have a common website www.athomeingroningen.com.
 This website gives you a lot of information on housing and living in the city of Groningen and its neighborhoods.
-It also refers to some major providers of rooms in the city and some frequently used websites.
+It also refers to some (safe) major providers of rooms in the city and offers (some) private accommodation.
 You will find answers to frequently asked questions or you can mail a question or comment.

 SSH Student Housing